Pecners/academic-kickstart/content/post/r_for_nonprofits/scheduling_scripts/index.markdown

 {{% alert note %}}
-The posts in the *R for Nonprofits* series are written for the R user who doesn't have computer science or coding background before R.  If you have more coding experience, you might find some of the explanations or details herein redundent and/or superfluous.
+The posts in the *R for Nonprofits* series are written for the R user who doesn't have computer science or coding background before R.  If you have more coding experience, you might find some of the explanations or details herein overly basic.
 {{% /alert %}}

 Here's a common scenario -- you write an Rmarkdown report that will need to be rendered at regular intervals as the underlying data is updated.
 In my role, this happens a lot with forms.
 We put out A LOT of forms to survey participants in our programs, get feedback on our services, etc.  Some of these surveys may stay live for the entire year, while others have a very specific timeline, and in both cases, it is beneficial to run the R script that compiles the results into a report at regular intervals.